pyrogram/pyrogram/docs/source/start/QuickInstallation.rst

 Bleeding Edge
 -------------

-If you want the latest development version of the library, you can either install it automatically with:
+If you want the latest development version of the library, you can install it with:

 .. code-block:: bash